yanghengtang/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the edit patient operation would work:
 ![SortSequenceDiagram](images/EditPatientSequenceDiagram.png)

-The sequence diagram for editing an appointment and editing a doctor would be similar
+The sequence diagram for editing an appointment and editing a doctor would be similar.

 The following activity diagram summarizes what happens when a user wants to edit an appointment/patient/doctor:

 ![EditXYZCommandActivityDiagram](images/EditXYZActivityDiagram.png)

-#### Design considerations:

-**Aspect: How edit patient executes:**

-* **Alternative 1 (current choice):** Having a single EditPatientCommand class that can edit all patient attributes
-    * Pros: Better scalability.
-    * Cons: Increase coupling due to the usage of Optional class.

-* **Alternative 2:** Creating a command class for each patient attribute (eg. EditPatientNameCommand)
-    * Pros: Straightforward, no need to handle optional parameters
-    * Cons: Limited scalability, have to implement new command classes when attributes are added to patient/doctor/appointment classes

 ### Find Doctor / Patient